DHTMLX/docs-todolist/docs/guides/integration_with_angular.md

     .catch((err) => console.error(err));
 ~~~

-Start the app — the To Do List renders with sample data:
+Start the app.
+The To Do List renders with sample data:

 ![DHTMLX To Do List rendered in an Angular application with sample data](/img/trial_todolist.png)